 2019 – Year of Zero Waste

-Singapore, despite the absence of natural disasters, has already been experiencing intensified extreme weather conditions – more frequent and heavier rainfall and longer dry spells.
-Severe flash floods in the past few years have also demonstrated how Singapore as a low-lying island city-state is at the mercy of climate change.
+Despite the absence of natural disasters, we have been experiencing intensified extreme weather conditions.
+This includes more frequent and heavier rainfall and longer dry spells.
+Severe flash floods in the past few years have also demonstrated how as a low-lying island city-state, we are at the mercy of climate change.

 Therefore, Singapore has pledged to play her part by following three key principles for future development: